planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-The layers when added to the map may not be in the correct order.
-Click to select a layer and drag to reorder the layers until they are in the following order:
+When they're added to the map, our earth layers may not be in the correct order.
+To reorder layers in GeoExplorer, click to select a layer and drag it into its new postition in "the stack".
+A suitable order for our layers (from top to bottom) would be:

     cities, countries, ocean, shadedrelief